Spatial-Angular Attention Network for Light Field Reconstruction: Related Work

 \subsection{Attention Mechanism}

 Attention was first built to imitate the mechanism of human perception that mainly focuses on the salient part~\cite{itti1998model,rensink2000dynamic,corbetta2002control}.
-Vaswani \textit{et al.}~\cite{vaswani2017attention} indicated that the attention mechanism is able to solve the long term dependency problem even without being embedded in the backbone of a recurrent or CNN.
-Therefore, the attention mechanism is recently developed to enabling the non-local perception in the spatial or temporal dimension~\cite{zhang2019deep}.
+Vaswani \textit{et al.}~\cite{vaswani2017attention} indicated that the attention mechanism is able to solve the long term dependency problem even without using convolution operation or recurrent neural cell. \wgc{Attention mechanism is typically embedded within a conventional network backbone, such as a VGG-net~\cite{simonyan2015very}, a ResNet~\cite{he2016deep,woo2018cbam} or even a simple multi-layer perceptron (MLP)~\cite{jiang2021transgan}.
+It encourages the network to focus on the salient parts by assigning an adaptive weight (attention map) to the extracted features.}